neuralmagic/deepsparse/examples/classification/README.md

 or you can specify your own [ONNX](https://github.com/onnx/onnx) file.

 ## Installation
-The dependencies for this example can be installed using `pip` and the supplied `requirements.txt` file:
+The dependencies for this example can be installed using `pip` and the supplied `requirements.txt` file, make sure to upgrade `pip` using `python -m pip install -U pip
+` before running the following:
 ```bash
 pip3 install -r requirements.txt
 ```